inkline/inkline/packages/docs/pages/docs/utilities/visibility.md

+---
-# Visibility Utilities
+title: Visibility Utilities
-## Control the visibility, with or without modifying the display of elements. { .lead }
+description: Control the visibility, with or without modifying the display of elements.
+---
 ### Examples
 Set element visibility using visibility utilities.
 Content will be hidden both visually and for assistive technology/screen reader users.